What is a bad credit score?

 If you want to repair or improve your credit score, keep in mind that doing so generally won’t be a quick and easy process.
 It may take a significant amount of time and require an extended period of financial responsibility on your part.

-- Lower the limit on any credit cards you have
+7. Lower the limit on any credit cards you have.

 Where can I get free financial counselling?

-Co-written by James Hurwood.
-This article was reviewed by our Finance Editor Sean Callery before it was published, as part of our fact-checking process.
+This content was reviewed by Editor-in-Chief Nina Tovey as part of our fact-checking process.

 Share this article